isifeddi/Hypertube/README.md

 <hr>

 > # Description
-The aim of this application is to search and watch recents films with subtitles.

 After creating an account, either by the normal way or via Oauth with the following websites:
 - 42
 - Google